HSBNE-Archive/Policy/Rules/Rules.md

     2. The instrument appointing a proxy must—

-        a.  if the appointor is an individual—be signed by the appointor or the appointor's attorney properly authorised in writing; or
+        1.  if the appointor is an individual—be signed by the appointor or the appointor's attorney properly authorised in writing; or
-        b.  if the appointor is a corporation—
+        2.  if the appointor is a corporation—

-            i.  be under seal; or
+            1.  be under seal; or
-            ii. be signed by a properly authorised officer or attorney of the corporation.
+            2.  be signed by a properly authorised officer or attorney of the corporation.

     3. A proxy may be a member of the association or another person.